web-standards-ru/frontend-confs/date.md

   - «Building serverless applications with firebase and google functions», Artem Arkhipov
   - «TV in Browsers: Live Cases», Aliaksandr Karlovich
   - «Evolutionary Programming on JS», Dmytro Tarasenko
+  - «How to hack a node app?», Assim Hussain
+  - «Cannibal UI», Vadim Makeev
+  - «Web is secure.
+Let's hack it», Andriy Vandakurov

 </details>